Oshadha93418/task-management/TaskManagementAPI/README.md

 - **Repositories**: Handle data access operations
 - **Models**: Represent data structures
 - **Exceptions**: Handle specific error scenarios
+- **Middleware**: Handle cross-cutting concerns like logging and validation

 ### 2. Open/Closed Principle (OCP)
 - Interfaces allow for extension without modification
 - New implementations can be added without changing existing code
 - Custom exceptions can be extended for new error types
+- Middleware and filters can be extended for new validation rules

 ### 3. Liskov Substitution Principle (LSP)
 - All implementations can be substituted for their interfaces